 Betting on carbon capture as a primary solution to the climate crisis is essentially the same as giving up.
-The only solution is to rapidly transition to 100% renewable energy in combination with energy efficiency and a less energy-intensive food system.
+The only solution is to rapidly transition to 100% renewable energy, combined with energy efficiency and a less energy-intensive food system.

 Recently, carbon capture has been getting a lot of attention.
-It is a centerpiece of the oil and gas industry’s greenwashing efforts, the White House includes it as part of its climate agenda, and even some progressive media figures have promoted carbon capture and encouraged the left to embrace it as a so-called solution.
+It is a centerpiece of the oil and gas industry’s greenwashing efforts.
+The White House includes it as part of its climate agenda.
+Even some progressive media figures have promoted carbon capture and encouraged the left to embrace it as a so-called solution.

-But as attractive as it may sound in theory, there are many good reasons to reject this failed energy-intensive so-called solution.
-Carbon capture will lock us into decades more of fossil fuels, is not feasible at scale, and diverts money and political attention from the real, bold solutions we need.
+But as attractive as it may sound in theory, there are many good reasons to reject this failed, energy-intensive, so-called solution.
+Carbon capture will lock us into decades more of fossil fuels, and it is not feasible at scale.
+What’s more, it diverts money and political attention from the real, bold solutions we need.

-Here are five reasons embracing carbon capture is a fool’s errand.
+Here are five reasons why embracing carbon capture is a fool’s errand.

 1. Carbon Capture is an Expensive Failure